jmespath/jmespath.py/docs/specification.rst

 * array (an ordered, sequence of values)
 * object (an unordered collection of key value pairs)
 * null

+There is also an additional type that is not a JSON type that's used in JMESPath functions:

+* expression (denoted by ``&expression``)

 current-node
 ------------